germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 tags: Elixir, OTP
 ---

+Let's first answer the question, what is a supervisor?

 A supervisor is an elixir process whose sole purpose is to watch other processes linked to it, trap exits, watch for incoming messages that a process has failed, and respond appropriately.
+See my previous post about [elixir concurrency][elixir_concurrency] to learn more about processes, links, trapping exits, etc.

-For example, when a linked process crashes, the supervisor can restart the crashed process, or it can kill and restart entire sections of our application.
-This is an extremely powerful way to handle errors in Elixir.
-It allows us to determine how much (or how little) we want errors to propagate across processes.
+So, when a supervised process crashes, the supervisor can restart the crashed process, or it can kill it along with some related processes and then restart entire sections of our application.
+This is an extremely powerful way to handle errors, since it allows us to finetune how much (or how little) we want errors to propagate across our system.

-With that knowledge in hand, we could roll up our own supervisors.
+With that knowledge in mind, we could roll up our own supervisors.
 All we would have to do is create processes that start children processes, link to them, trap exits, and respond to error messages.
 But it is far better to use OTP!